EleotleCram/jshamcrest/doc/modules/jshamcrest.rst

 .. function:: Description.appendList(start, separator, end, list)

-   Appends a list of self describing objects to this description.
+   Appends the description of several *self describing objects* to this description.

    :arg start:     Start string.
    :arg separator: Separator string.
    :arg end:       End string.
-   :arg list:      List of self describing objects.
-These objects must have a
+   :arg list:      Array of *self describing objects*.
+These objects must have
-                   :meth:`describeTo` function that accepts a
+                   a :meth:`describeTo` function that accepts a
                    :class:`JsHamcrest.Description` object as argument.
    :returns:       this.